riboflavin/test-framer-sync/alternatives/fathom.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Fathom quick pros and cons
-Fathom excels with precise transcription across multiple speakers and languages, while offering unlimited free access to core features.
-The AI produces reliable meeting summaries and key points, making it particularly valuable for international teams.
+Fathom excels with precise transcription across multiple speakers and languages, while offering unlimited core features at no cost.
+The platform generates quick, reliable summaries that effectively capture essential meeting points and decisions.

-The platform's heavy Zoom focus limits its broader application, and real-time collaboration features are minimal compared to competitors.
-Multiple users on the same call can create duplicate notes, and advanced features require paid subscriptions.
+The service has been predominantly Zoom-focused until recently, with other platform integrations still in beta, and shows some limitations in real-time collaboration.
+Duplicate notes can occur with multiple simultaneous users, and advanced features require paid subscriptions.
 ## Fathom features
 | Feature | Fathom |
 |----------|---------|